WilliamTjonndal/IT3212/assignment3/Group 25.md

 One problem with using one hot encoding on our dataset is that our categorical columns have many categories, turning the dataset from having 35 to having 246 columns.
 This makes our dataset more sparse, making each column contain less information, which can be harmful to some models.
 We prioritized not creating a non-existent order, and will instead remove excess features later.

 We then split the dataset into a train and test set.
 This was done with a 75-25 split.
+Splitting the dataset as such enables the model to learn patterns from most of the data while keeping a suitable portion for unbiased evaluation.

 Then we min-max scaled the dataset, ensuring no feature is weighted too highly based on having higher values than the others.